-The X3 catheter is an update of the existing ExcaliburTM system.
-The primary difference is the integration of a motor into the catheter handle to enable controlled, continuous energy delivery in addition to the conventional point by point ablation mode.
-The balloon has a variable-diameter, compliant balloon delivered to the left atrium through a 12-French deflectable sheath.
-Within the central shaft of the balloon catheter is a 2-French endoscope that permits real-time visualization of the target tissue.
-Due to the eccentric position of the endoscope riding on the central catheter shaft, the endoscopic view to the PV ostium is limited to approximately 300°.
+The X3 catheter is an update of the existing Excalibur system.
+The primary difference is the integration of a motor into the catheter handle to enable controlled, continuous energy delivery in addition to the conventional point-by-point ablation mode.
+The balloon has a variable-diameter, compliant balloon delivered to the left atrium through a 12F deflectable sheath.
+Within the central shaft of the balloon catheter is a 2F endoscope that permits real-time visualization of the target tissue.
+Due to the eccentric position of the endoscope riding on the central catheter shaft, the endoscopic view to the PV ostium is limited to $\approx 300^{\circ}$.

-The central shaft also contains lumens for circulating the balloon-filling media (D2O) which cools the balloon, and a maneuverable optical fiber that generates a ~30° arc/spot of both non-ablative visible light and near-infrared ablative light energy.
+The central shaft also contains lumens for circulating the balloon-filling media $(\mathsf{D}2\mathsf{O})$ which cools the balloon, and a maneuverable optical fiber that generates a $\approx\!30^\circ$ arc/spot of both nonablative visible light and near-infrared ablative light energy.
 This arc of light can be advanced, retracted, and rotated to any location along the surface of the balloon to allow aiming and then ablation using diode laser energy (980 nm).
 The catheter tip is equipped with a flexible tip segment to minimize the risk of catheter-induced trauma.
 The shaft of the catheter contains a radiopaque marker that can be visualized on fluoroscopy to align the endoscopic image with the fluoroscopic position of the balloon.

-During the course of the clinical study, a prototype version of the X3 was utilized that had a reusable motor cable assembly and a motor control box external to the console.
+During the course of the clinical study, a prototype version of the X3 was used that had a reusable motor cable assembly and a motor control box external to the console.

-In addition to the conventional, manually controlled point-by point ablation mode with preset power (5.5-12W) and lesion duration (20-30 seconds), the X3 offers a novel "RAPID mode".
-During "RAPID mode" the lesion generator is continuously moved around the PV ostium (either clockwise or counterclockwise) at a preset speed (2.25° per second) by an American Heart Association integrated motor.
-In this study, ablation power could be titrated to 13, 15 or 18W.
+In addition to the conventional, manually controlled point-by point ablation mode with preset power (5.5-12 W) and lesion duration (20-30 seconds), the X3 offers a novel RAPID mode.
+During RAPID mode, the lesion generator is continuously moved around the PV ostium (either clockwise or counterclockwise) at a preset speed (2.25° per second) by an integrated motor.
+In this study, ablation power could be titrated to 13, 15, or 18 W.

-Ablation procedure
+Ablation Procedure

-All ablations were carried out under intravenous sedation using propofol, midazolam and sufentanyl.
-After femoral venous access, transseptal puncture was performed using a 8-Fr sheath and a Brockenbrough needle with fluoroscopy guidance.
+All ablations were performed under intravenous sedation using propofol, midazolam, and sufentanyl.
+After femoral venous access, transseptal puncture was performed using a 8F sheath and a Brockenbrough needle with fluoroscopy guidance.
 Intravenous heparin was administered as boluses and as a continuous infusion to maintain an activated clotting time ≥300 seconds.
-The transseptal sheath was then exchanged for the 12-Fr deflectable sheath.
-Pre-ablation electrical mapping of pulmonary vein potentials was performed using a circular mapping catheter.
+The transseptal sheath was then exchanged for the 12F deflectable sheath.
+Preablation electrical mapping of PV potentials was performed using a circular mapping catheter.
 The use of intracardiac ultrasound was optional.
-Esophageal temperature monitoring was mandatory using a commercial temperature probe (Circa S-CathTM, Circa Scientific, USA or SensiThermTM, Abbott, USA).
-Ablation was stopped if the esophageal temperature exceeded 38.5°C.
+Esophageal temperature monitoring was mandatory using a commercial temperature probe (Circa S-Cath, Circa Scientific or SensiTherm, Abbott).
+Ablation was stopped if the esophageal temperature exceeded 38.5 °C.

-Using the deflectable sheath, the X3 catheter was positioned at the ostium of the target PV and the balloon was inflated.
+Using the deflectable sheath, the X3 catheter was positioned at the ostium of the target PV, and the balloon was inflated.
 Ablation was performed under visual guidance.
-Ablation consisted of ablative energy delivery segments of either RAPID mode and/or manual mode energy delivery.
+Ablation consisted of ablative energy delivery segments of either RAPID mode or manual mode energy delivery or a combination of both.
 If at least one segment of RAPID mode energy was delivered into a PV, that PV was considered treated in RAPID mode.
-After placement of the initial anatomically-guided encircling lesion set, the circular mapping catheter was used to assess for electrical isolation of the PV.
+After placement of the initial anatomically guided encircling lesion set, the circular mapping catheter was used to assess for electrical isolation of the PV.
 If the PV was not isolated, X3 was again used to deliver lesions to the area of electrical breakthrough or alternatively another lesion set completely encircling the PV was delivered.
 During ablation of the right-sided PVs, phrenic nerve pacing was always performed from the superior vena cava to minimize the risk of phrenic nerve injury by monitoring for diaphragmatic movement.